 If the chain is dirty, it may be difficult to inspect.
 Therefore, it is important to make sure the chain is clean so you can see any damage.
 Inspect as much chain as you can.
 On hoists hung from overhead trolleys and beams, you will not be able to inspect the entire length of chain.
 Checking the entire length of chain will be part of a Periodic Inspection.

-When conducting the inspection, you should look for:
+When conducting the hoist chain inspection, you should look for:

 - Inner link wear, gouges, nicks and twists: Inner link wear is difficult to see without moving links and is covered in detail during the Periodic Inspection.
 However, if something looks wrong, have someone check the chain in more detail.